Swimming during Pregnancy

 Swimming During Pregnancy Tips

-1. If you were a competent swimmer prior to getting pregnant then can continue with your normal swimming program.
+1. If you were a competent swimmer prior to getting pregnant then continue with your normal swimming program.
+As you progress into late pregnancy, you will need to modify your swim sessions.
+This may include swimming a shorter distance and at a slower speed.

 2. If you were not a competent swimmer prior to being pregnant, then starting now will require you to take some lessons.